 Homily for first Sunday of Lent B16 Feb 2018, by Sermons in

-In our first reading we are reminded of God’s covenant with Noah, it is a covenant we cannot talk about without the story of creation, the fall and the destruction of man.
+Our first reading reminds us of God’s covenant with Noah; it is a covenant we cannot talk about without the story of creation, the fall, and the destruction of man.
 God created man in his image and likeness and blessed him with everything, but man disobeyed God and fell out of grace.
-The Lord saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually… so the Lord said, I will blot out man whom I have created from the face of the ground… Gen. 6:5-7.
-By the waters of the flood God destroyed the whole world, but Noah and his household were saved.
+The Lord saw that man’s wickedness was great in the earth and that every imagination of the thoughts of his heart was only evil continually… so the Lord said, I will blot out man whom I have created from the face of the ground… Gen. 6:5-7.
+By the waters of the flood, God destroyed the whole world, but Noah and his household were saved.
 God made a covenant with Noah that he will never again destroy the world by water.

 In the second reading, we hear St. Peter talk about Noah and the ark he built.
-He acknowledged the fact that by that ark God saved Noah and his household and a small other groups of animals.
+He acknowledged that God saved Noah and his household and small other groups of animals by that ark.
 When that rain that caused destruction started, the ark was lifted by the flood.
 The water that killed others lifted the ark, and while others were under the water, Noah and those in the ark floated on the surface of the water.
 What killed others could not kill Noah and his household because Noah listened to the word of God and followed his directions.
-Talking about the water that lifted Noah, St. Peter says; that water is a type of the baptism which saves us now, and which is not the washing off of physical dirt but a pledge made to God from a good conscience through the resurrection of Jesus Christ… Jesus had to pass through this waters of baptism as an example for us.
-His baptism was glorious, the Father’s voice was heard and the Holy Spirit was seen coming down on him in form of a dove.
+Talking about the water that lifted Noah, St. Peter says; that water is a type of baptism which saves us now, and which is not the washing off of physical dirt but a pledge made to God from a good conscience through the resurrection of Jesus Christ… Jesus had to pass through this waters of baptism as an example for us.
+His baptism was glorious, the Father’s voice was heard, and the Holy Spirit was seen coming down on him in the form of a dove.
 The glory of his baptism was immediately followed by 40 days of fasting and then the temptation.
 The baptism of Jesus marked the beginning of his public appearance, the beginning of his public ministry, and the devil wanted to nip him at the bud.
-The devil tried to stop him from carrying out his mission; knee down and worship me and I will give you the whole world, the devil said to Jesus, but Jesus insist that he will not worship him, yet he will posses the whole world from the cross.
+The devil tried to stop him from carrying out his mission; kneel and worship me and I will give you the whole world, the devil said to Jesus, but Jesus insisted that he will not worship him, yet he will possess the whole world from the cross.